 If the problem is serious, you can choose to return the product and get a refund.
 Generally, the seller will require proof of transaction such as a receipt, invoice or credit card statement.

 The seller does not have to give you a refund if you:

 When you buy products on the internet from an overseas seller, you may not be protected by the Australian consumer laws.

 Here are some tips to protect yourself when internet shopping:

 |TIP - Do not use public computers for internet shopping or banking as they may not be secure.|

 Before placing a deposit on a product, make sure you are definitely going to buy it as you may lose all or part of your deposit if you change your mind.

 |TIP - Always keep all receipts and invoices as you may need them if you want to return, repair or exchange the products.|

-Do you have a problem with something you have bought?
+If you have a problem with something you have bought, follow these steps:

-If you are planning to buy a mobile phone follow these tips:
+If you are planning to buy a mobile phone or connect to the internet through an internet service provider follow these tips: